apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

 ```

 The most straightforward approach would be to add type annotations directly in
-the Pluscal code.
+the PlusCal code.
 As reported in [Issue 1412][], this does not work as
-expected, as the Pluscal translator erases the comments.
+expected, as the PlusCal translator erases the comments.

 A simple solution is to add type annotations directly to the declarations in
 the generated TLA+ code.
-However, this solution is volatile.
+However, this solution is fragile.
 If we change the
-Pluscal code, our annotations will get overridden.
+PlusCal code, our annotations will get overridden.
 We propose another solution
-that is stable under modification of the Pluscal code.
+that is stable under modification of the PlusCal code.
 To this end, we
 introduce a new module called `BakeryTyped.tla` with the following contents:

 ```tla